Introduction

 How to Create Fine-tuned Models

-Cohere offers two methods of creating fine-tuned models: via the fine-tuning Web UI on the Dashboard page, and via the Python SDK.
+Cohere offers two methods of creating fine-tuned models: via the Cohere Dashboard, via the Fine-tuning API, and via the Python SDK.
 The fine-tuning process generally unfolds in four main stages:

 Once you Fine-tune a model, it will start appearing in the model selection dropdown on the Playground, and can be used in API calls.